Exploration and Incentivizing Participation in Randomized Trials: Our model: incentivized RCT (homogeneous agents)

-We consider a clinical trial (\emph{mechanism}) with some patients (\emph{agents}).
-The mechanism interacts with the agents as a multi-armed bandit algorithm, but optimizes a very different statistical objective, and operates under economic constraints to ensure that the agents are incentivized to participate.
-Accordingly, we split the model description into three parts: the \emph{bandit model} for the interaction protocol of the mechanism (\cref{sec:model-bandits}), the \emph{statistical model} for its performance objective (\cref{sec:model-stats}), and the \emph{economic model} for the agents' incentives (\cref{sec:model-econ}).
+We focus on homogeneous agents, \ie agents with the same ``type".
+We consider a randomized controlled trial (RCT) with some patients/users, respectively interpreted as a \emph{mechanism} and \emph{agents}.
+The mechanism interacts with the agents as a multi-armed bandit algorithm, but optimizes a very different statistical objective, and operates under economic constraints to incentivize participation.
+Accordingly, we split the model description into three subsections: the \emph{bandit model} for the interaction protocol the \emph{statistical model} for its performance objective, and the \emph{economic model} for the agents' incentives.

-We first present the model for homogeneous agents (\ie agents with the same ``type"), and then extend it to heterogeneous agents in \cref{sec:model-hetero}.
-This is to disentangle the core model of incentivized clinical trial, which is quite complex even for homogeneous agents, from the subtlety and heavy notation associated with multiple agent types.
-A reader can also skip \cref{sec:model-hetero} at the first reading and proceed to our solution for the homogeneous case (\cref{sec:prelims,sec:single}).